mdo/config/README.md

 - 7. Setup Sublime Text 3
   - Enable Command Line Tool `subl` for Sublime Text
   - Use Sublime as the default editor for git
-  - Setup Package Control and Packages
+  - Setup Package Control & Packages
 - 8. Customize things
   - How to Enable Tab Key for Navigating Mac Dialog Boxes & Buttons
 - 9. Security